ymolists/website/src/routes/blog/introducing-gitpodstatus.com.md

 Right now, at Gitpod, there's a great deal of transformation happening behind the scenes thanks to our recently announced a <a href="https://www.gitpod.io/blog/next-chapter-for-gitpod">$13m funding round led</a> which has enabled us to accelerate building out a fully distributed world-class team (<a href="https://www.gitpod.io/careers">we are hiring</a>) that spans multiple timezones.

 Today we are pleased to share with you our first increment on our journey towards greater transparency.
-Gitpod has moved on from our old `edit-markdown+git-push+run-werft-job` incident response loop and now migrated to an automated status page that is hosted independently of our core infrastructure.
+Gitpod has moved on from our old `edit-markdown+git-push+run-CI-job` incident response loop and now migrated to an automated status page that is hosted independently of our core infrastructure.

 # Subscribe to status updates